 2. Create a custom image.

-3. Publish the custom image and associate the custom image with a workspace.
-For more information, see the Step 3: Publish the custom image and Step 4: Associate the custom image with a workspace sections in this topic.
+3. Publish the custom image and update the ownership project space.
+For more information, see Step 3: Publish a custom image and Step 4: Modify the image ownership space.

 4. Use the custom image in a scheduling task.